sptankard/digitalsecuritycurriculum/pages/02.curriculum/04.secure-your-computer/chapter4.en.md

 <div class="col-xs-12 none">
 			<div class="well none" style="border-radius:0; background=transparent; border=0px;">
-                           <span class="check-icon"><i class="fa fa-check" ></i></span> <span class="check-highlight">TIP: </span><span class="check-text" markdown="1">To update these settings, click on Security &amp; Privacy and choose the Privacy tab.
+                           <span class="check-icon"><i class="fa fa-check" ></i></span> <span class="check-highlight"></span><span class="check-text" markdown="1">To update these settings, click on Security &amp; Privacy and choose the Privacy tab.
 Once there, you can choose Location Services and view whether they are enabled, and if so, which apps can access your location.
 To make changes to these settings, you may need to unlock the padlock by entering an administrator password.</span>
 		       </div>
 		     </div>